Help for Orphaned Wildlife

 Rabbits nest in shallow depressions in the ground.
 It is not uncommon to find a rabbit’s nest in the middle of a lawn or garden.
 Since the mother only returns at dusk and dawn to feed the young, you will probably not see her visiting the nest.
 If you find a rabbit’s nest, leave it alone.
 Keep cats and dogs away from the area until the rabbits have left the nest.

 Rabbits are weaned at around three weeks of age and leave the nest then.
 Although they may appear to be too young to be on their own, young rabbits that are hopping around outside the nest do not need your help.
 If you find baby rabbits outside their nest that are weak or injured, contact a wildlife rehabilitator.
-Do not attempt the feed or care for the rabbits yourself.
+Do not attempt to feed or care for the rabbits yourself.

 Click to expand.